siripurapubharath/workspace1/README.md

 # 3) Launching and ec2 instance for master(kubectl):

-choose Amazone linux 2 (which has inbuilt tools for our requirement) choose instance type t2.micro select the VPC that was created above subnet-any public ip enable select security group select keypair review and launch
+	choose Amazone linux 2 (which has inbuilt tools for our requirement) choose instance type t2.micro
+	select the VPC that was created above subnet-any
+	public ip enable
+	select security group
+	select keypair
+	review and launch

-# 4) Installing and configuring Kubectl & aws-iam-authenticator:
+# 4) Install and configure Kubectl & aws-iam-authenticator:

    # i) Kubectl: